Volumes of moduli spaces of flat surfaces: Introduction

-A {\em marked flat surface with conical singularities} (or {\em flat surface} for short in the text) is the datum of a marked compact surface $(C,x_1,\ldots,x_n)$ and a flat metric $\eta$ on $C\setminus\{x_1,\ldots,x_n\}$ such that the neighborhood of $x_i$ is isomorphic to a cone with angle $2\pi \alpha_i$ for some $\alpha_i>0$, for all $1\leq i\leq n$.
-The genus of the surface satisfies the following Gauss-Bonnet formula:
+A {\em flat surface with conical singularities} (or {\em flat surface} for short in the text) is a compact connected surface $C$ with a flat metric defined outside $n$ points $x_1,\ldots,x_n$ and such that: for all $i\in \{1,\ldots, n\}$ the neighborhood of $x_i$ is isomorphic to a cone with angle $2\pi a_i$ for some $a_i\in \RR_{>0}$.
+The genus of the surface is determined by the Gauss-Bonnet formula: